 With all the snow of late, thinking about starting seeds is probably the last thing on most people’s minds, but we are rapidly approaching the time in which we can start planting things in the ground.
 We are already a bit past the time to start seeds indoors for certain plants.
 This doesn’t mean that you can’t, but you’ll not be able to transfer them into the ground at the same time as other plants.
 Check out the Almanac planting times for Washington DC.
 There’s also lots of reading material at the Virginia Cooperative Extension.

 If you haven’t planted your seedlings yet, this weekend’s just about the perfect time.
+This could also be the best time for you to call in loggers from treeserviceremoval.com and cut that branch leaning precariously over the power lines.
 The weather today’s going to be up in the 70s, and we’re looking at 70s and 80s for the next five days, which means good soil temperatures, excellent conditions for planting.
 Why does soil temp matter?
 The higher the soil temperature, the quicker the germination for seeds, and the quicker your existing seedlings adapt to their new environment.
 With days and days of sun ahead, the only think you’ve really got to worry about is keeping things from drying out.
 Get out your planting gear and get ready to get hands deep in some loam.

 Find a good place in the sun for this weekend to maximize time in the light, if at all possible.
 Make sure to check every day that the soil isn’t drying out and caking in these warm temperatures.
 We’re still in the low-humidity portion of our Spring, which means that ambient moisture isn’t going to play a role in what you’re doing.
 Get a decent watering can, and maybe use the last of the growth accelerant that came in with your seed pod kit.
 Definitely won’t go amiss once your new preciouses are in the ground.
 Don’t forget to set up a climbing structure for those vine and creeper based crops like peas, beans and squash.
 Direct their growth up and off the ground where at all possible, to avoid spots for rotting.